mrabbitz/Project3-CUDA-Path-Tracer/README.md

 ***Insert cool demo image(s) here***

 ### Path Continuation/Termination using Stream Compaction
+In the path tracer implementation, Path Continuation/Termination is handled using stream compaction with [thrust::stable_partition](https://nvidia.github.io/cccl/thrust/api/function_group__partitioning_1ga12fbf51ebfc80fd049ed0cbde2dd8ff8.html).
+During each iteration, rays (or path segments) are traced through the scene, and after each bounce, rays that have not yet terminated are compacted in memory to improve computational efficiency.
+Rays that either hit light sources or fail to hit any objects are removed from the pool of active rays.

+Using stream compaction minimizes wasted computation on terminated rays and allows more efficient use of GPU resources.
+By focusing only on active rays, the path tracer optimizes workload distribution, ensuring that relevant rays contribute to the image.
+This method enhances the overall scalability and efficiency of the path tracer, particularly in complex scenes or deep bounce scenarios.

 ### Path Segments contiguous in memory by Material before BSDF Evaluation and Shading